-We have previously audited MELSA's 2018 financial statements, and we expressed unmodified audit opinions on the respective financial statements of the governmental activities, major fund, and the aggregate remaining fund information in our report dated May 8, 2019.
-In our opinion, the partial comparative information presented herein as of and for the year ended December 31, 2018 is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited MELSA's 2019 financial statements, and we expressed unmodified audit opinions on the respective financial statements of the governmental activities and each major fund in our report dated April 30, 2020.
+In our opinion, the partial comparative information presented herein as of and for the year ended December 31, 2019 is consistent, in all material respects, with the audited financial statements from which it has been derived.